top of page

 Experience

-Currently, Cynthia is completing her Practical Legal Training to be admitted as a lawyer in NSW.
+Cynthia was recently admitted as a lawyer in NSW.
 Cynthia graduated with a combined degree in Communications (Social and Political Sciences) and Law with Honours at the University of Technology Sydney in 2022.
 While completing her degree, Cynthia undertook several projects in the public sector working for Local, State and Federal Parliament.
 She advised on communication matters and assisted in the writing of reports and analysis on animal welfare and environmental legislation.

 Recent Projects

-• Currently, Cynthia is assisting IP Australia with their internal Indigenous Engagement and Partnership Plan
+• Cynthia assisted IP Australia with their internal Indigenous Engagement and Partnership Plan

 • She assisted in writing the chapter ‘Protecting Indigenous Cultural and Intellectual Property in Research Collaboration’ in the Routledge Handbook of Human Research Ethics and Integrity in the Australian Context.